Intention-Aware Control Based on Belief-Space Specifications and Stochastic Expansion: Experimental Studies

 The overtaking task is first described as natural language. \textit{The \gls{ev} eventually switches to the slow lane and drives in front of the \gls{ov} at a maximal risk level $0.05$ (95\% success probability), if the \gls{ov} does not switch to the fast lane or exceed a speed limit $v_{\mathrm{lim}}\!=\!12\,$m/s (in an average sense).
 Meanwhile, the \gls{ev} should always drive inside the lanes and keep a minimal distance with the \gls{ov}, $d_{\mathrm{safe},1}\!=\!4\,$m longitudinally and $d_{\mathrm{safe},2}\!=\!2\,$m latitudinally, at a maximal risk level $0.05$ (95\% safe).} Then, the task is specified using a \gls{dstl} formula for the stochastic model of the \gls{ov} and converted to an \gls{stl} formula for its PCE model (See Appx.-D).
 We solve the \gls{mpc} problem in Eq.~\eqref{eq:opti_det} with a discrete-time $\Delta t\!=\!1$s and a finite control horizon with length $N\!=\!15$.
 The control cost is set as $R\!=\!\mathrm{diag}(10^4, 10^{-6})$ to penalize over-steering and encourage speed adjustment.
 Each time we solve Eq.~\eqref{eq:opti_det}, we update the linearized vehicle models using their current states to reduce the impact of linearization errors.

 The resulting trajectories of the \gls{ev} and the \gls{ov} with various intentions are shown in Fig.~\ref{fig:uc1_result}.
 We can see that the \gls{ev} changes its behaviors when the intention of the \gls{ov} varies.
 As shown in Fig.~\ref{fig:exp_image_1}), when the \gls{ov} intends to keep a constant speed and is not expected to exceed the speed limit $v_{\mathrm{lim}}$, the \gls{ev} performs a successful overtake.
-When the \gls{ov} intends to speed up as to exceed the speed limit $v_{\mathrm{lim}}$, as shown in Fig.~\ref{fig:exp_image_2}), the \gls{ev} decides to give up overtaking and maintains its current speed.
+When the \gls{ov} intends to speed up as to exceed the speed limit $v_{\mathrm{lim}}$, as shown in Fig.~\ref{fig:exp_image_2}), the \gls{ev} gives up overtaking and maintains its current speed.
 When the \gls{ov} intends to perform an antagonistic lane-switching, as shown in Fig.~\ref{fig:exp_image_3}), the \gls{ev} slows down and remains in the fast lane to avoid potential collisions.
-A 100-time Monte Carlo sampling study results in zero collision cases, indicating a risk level lower than 0.05.
+100 \gls{ov} trajectories sampled from a Monte Carlo study imply zero collision cases, indicating a risk level lower than 0.05.
 Thus, the behavior of the \gls{ev} satisfies the overtaking task specification for all three scenarios despite the linearization errors, implying the efficacy of the proposed intention-aware control method.

-The computation time per step for all three scenarios is presented in Fig.~\ref{fig:uc1_complexity}, showing a clear exponentially decaying trend which is consistent with our analysis in Remark~\ref{rm:compu}.
+The computation time per step for all three scenarios is presented in Fig.~\ref{fig:uc1_complexity}, showing a clear exponentially decaying trend consistent with our analysis in Remark~\ref{rm:compu}.
 The \textit{slow down} (for \gls{ov}) scenario involves heavier computations than the other two since it is the only one that leads to successful \gls{ev} overtaking.
 Overall, the overtaking task is sufficiently simple such that all computations have been accomplished within 0.2\,s, much smaller than the discrete sampling time 1\,s.
 This indicates that our method is promising to be deployed to practical vehicles with real-time performance requirements.

-In each scenario of this case study, we assume that the \gls{ov} has a certain and unchanged intention known to the \gls{ev}, which is not always practical in reality.
-In practice, the \gls{ev} usually need to infer the \gls{ov}'s intention from its history behavior~\cite{xing2019driver}.
-Moreover, practical vehicles may reveal different intentions in sequence.
-In such cases, the \gls{ev} should not only infer the sequential intentions of the \gls{ov} but also estimate the time horizons of these intentions.
-This renders an interesting but challenging sequential intention-aware control problem which is expected to be investigated in future work.